Where to Stay in Berlin, Germany: The Best Hotels & Areas

 Compared to other districts, Prenzlauer Berg doesn’t have much traditional accommodation.
 What’s offered here, however, is often high quality.

-• Looking to get face-to-face with Berlin’s best attractions?
-Narrow your search to Mitte, the city centre of Berlin.
+• Looking to get face-to-face with Berlin’s main attractions?
+Narrow your search to Mitte, the city center of Berlin.
 Grimm’s Hotel am Potsdamer Platz is excellent value.
 It offers a prime location near Potsdamer Platz and superbly stylish rooms.

 • Want to see what makes Berlin tick?
 Dig into hip Kreuzberg or the even edgier Friedrichshain.
 The Motel One Berlin Mitte in Kreuzberg and spunky Michelberger Hotel in Friedrichshain are good places to start looking.

-• Stomach growling for the best food in Berlin?
-It’s hard to find a more palate-satisfying neighbourhood than Prenzlauer Berg.
+• Stomach growling for the tastiest food in Berlin?
+It’s hard to find a more palate-satisfying neighborhood than Prenzlauer Berg.
 The Old Town Hotel is close to the tasty restaurants huddled around Kollwitzplatz and along Kastanienallee.

 Ryan O'Rourke